MIT-SPARK/config_utilities/config_utilities/docs/Factories.md

 ```

 > **✅ Supports**<br>
 > This interface also supports additional constructor arguments.
-These need to also be delclared in the registration.
+These need to also be declared in the registration.
 For example:
 > ```c++
 > struct Base {
 >   Base(int i, float f);